magicspon/spon-core/README.md

 # spon.js

 spon.js is a light weight framework for loading javascript modules on traditional server rendered websites.
 It provides fluid page transitions, a delegated event system and a simple plugin system for extending behaviours.
-At its root, spon.js takes a DOM node with a `data-spon="example"` attribute, and loads a corresponding javascript module.
+At its root, spon.js takes a DOM node with a `data-behaviour="example"` attribute, and loads a corresponding javascript module.
 All modules are single chunks that are asynchronous loaded.

 ## Install